patternfly/patternfly-react/packages/react-core/src/components/FileUpload/examples/FileUpload.md

 ```

 A user can always type instead of selecting a file, but by default, once a user selects a text file from their disk they are not allowed to edit it (to prevent unintended changes to a format-sensitive file).
 This behavior can be changed with the `allowEditingUploadedText` prop.
-Typing/pasting text in the box will call `onTextChanged` with a string, and a string value is expected for the `value` prop. :
+Typing/pasting text in the box will call `onTextChange` with a string, and a string value is expected for the `value` prop. :

 ### Text file with edits allowed